CAIP-25: JSON-RPC Provider Authorization Source

 One major risk in browser-based or HTTP-based communications is “fingerprinting risk”, i.e. the risk that public or intercepted traffic can be used to deanonymize browsers and/or wallets deductively based on response times, error codes, etc. To minimize this risk, and to minimize the data (including behavioral data) leaked by responses to potentially malicious CAIP-25 calls, respondents are recommended to ignore calls

-1. which the respondent does not authorize,
+1. which the respondent explicitly does not authorize,

-2. which are rejected by policy, or
+2. which are rejected automatically or by policy, or

-3. requests which are rejected for unknown reasons.
+3. which are rejected for unknown reasons.

 “Ignoring” these calls means responding to all three in a way that is indistinguishable to a malicious caller or observer which might deduce information from differences in those responses (including the time taken to provide them).
 Effectively, this means allowing requests in all three cases to time out even if the end-user experience might be better served by differentiating them, particularly in complex multi-party architectures where parties on one side of this interface need to have a shared understanding of why a request did not receive a response.
 At scale, however, better user experiences in a single architecture or context can contribute to a systemic erosion of anonymity.